Bbert88/mechaCar_statistical_analysis/README.md

 ## Overview

 The purpose of this analysis is to assist AutosRU with their prototype vehicle **MechaCar**.
 The MechaCar is experiencing technical issues.
 Data has been collected from three different lots of MechaCars.
-A statistical analysis of the data will assist the manufacturing team understand what may be causing the issues in the vehicles.
+A statistical analysis of the data will assist the manufacturing team to understand what may be causing the issues in the vehicles.
 The statistical analysis will be completed using R and its dplyr library.

 ## Results